barbazul/1kfa/mod_guide_gm.md

 plot unfolds?
 Do the players need help getting their characters on the same page?
 The answers will help the GM decide whether to disclose the chosen hook.
+-->

 ### Begin

 After establishing all the details about the characters, it's time to begin.

+Shuffle the blessing cards and place them face down in a deck.
+Shuffle the wound cards and place them face down in a deck.
+Put a wound token next to the wound deck so you can tell the difference between the wound and blessing decks.

 There are many ways to start the narration, so check out the [examples](#show-dont-tell) to see some.